thoeltig/CodingChallenge.1BRC/FileReadAndWritePerformanceTests.md

 - Conclusion
 	- The top ten in both versions were completely replaced by using a bigger block size than the previous test used.
 		- The difference is in the nanoseconds but this is an improvement applied to each time writing 30 MB.
 This would lead to a theoretical time reduction of 0.15528s in .NET Framework and 0.25372s in .NET Core version when writing 12GB.
-This doesn't look like much but this whole point of this project is optimization.
+This doesn't look like much but the whole point of this project is optimization.
 	- Needs further tests for _FileStream.Write_.

 ### Read